Miro’s Meteoric Rise: From Surreal Dreams to Tech Realities

 - Project Planning: Visual roadmaps and task management.

-- Workshops: Interactive sessions for brainstorming and business development.
+- Workshops: Interactive sessions for brainstorming and innovation.

 - Agile Workflows: Scrum and sprint planning tools for product teams.